-For assets and liabilities that are recognised in the consolidated financial statements on a recurring basis, the Group determines whether transfers have occurred between Levels in the hierarchy by re-assessing categorisation (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of each reporting period.
+For assets and liabilities that are recognised in the consolidated financial statements on a recurring basis, the Group determines whether transfers have occurred between Levels in the hierarchy

 The management determines the policies and procedures for both recurring fair value measurement and for non-recurring measurement, such as asset held for sale.
 External valuers are involved for valuation of significant assets, such as land.
 Selection criteria for valuers include market knowledge, reputation, independence and whether professional standards are maintained.
 The management decides, after discussions with the Group's external valuers, which valuation techniques and inputs to use for each case.